mccurdyjj5-wq/bF_Fortran/README.md

 # bF_Fortran
 bF_Fortran is a command line Brainfuck interpreter and compiler suite written in Fortran.
-It currently only supports Windows, for I have a lack of computers I can install Linux on.
+It currently only supports Windows, for I lack the knowledge to do cross-compilation.
 # Usage
 bFortran is the interpreter.
 To use it, just run it with the filename of the program you wish to run, like so:
 ```